CSUMB-CST495-Group-1/CookieMeUp/README.md

 - What are the core flows?

 - What are the key functions?
+    They key functionality of our application

 - What screens will each user see?
+    All of the users will have the same functionality and they will all be able to see the same screens across our application.
+The screens include: login screen, create account, map, list of stands, and the add cookie stand screen.

-- What will your final demo look like?
+* What will your final demo look like?
-Describe the flow of your final demo
+    At the end of our project our demo will show:
+    1. How the login works
+    2. How the user can create a new profile
+    3. How the user will be able to add a pinpoint with a location with a cookie stand picture
+    4. How the user can filter the cookie stands in map view or list view
+    5. How the user can view the cookie stands without login in

-- What mobile features do you leverage?
+* What mobile features do you leverage?
-Leverage at least two mobile-oriented features (i.e. maps and camera)
+    Our app will leverage on the camera and the maps location.

-- What are your technical concerns?
+* What are your technical concerns?

-- What technical features do you need help or resources for?
+    Something we are concerned about it how to access a users current location through the app.

 ## Video Walkthrough